 Fund clinical projects that study seizures, bone health, the gastrointestinal system and other organ systems that impact people living with CDKL5.
 While we are working aggressively to understand the CDKL5 protein and all its function in the brain and body, we hope to identify practical and readily accessible therapies that will help improve the physical health and quality of life of our children now.

 Establish a clinical consortium of CDKL5 Centers of Excellence in the United States, and work with our partner organizations to establish CDKL5 centers internationally.
 These Centers of Excellence are an important aspect of understanding the spectrum and course of CDKL5 disorder, and fostering excellence in medical care for our families by developing standards of care, evidence based medicine and guidelines for diagnosis and therapeutic approaches.
 These CDKL5 Centers of Excellence will also be key sources for clinical trials.
-IFCR's goal is to have at least three centers established in the U.S by the end of 2013.
+IFCR's goal is to have at least four centers established in the U.S by the end of 2015.

 Start a repository for biological samples from patients with CDKL5.
 Developing a comprehensive tissue bank can take several years.
 This process needs to be started as soon as possible so that tissue samples are available to scientists as the research pace accelerates.